-Trigger warning: Harsh realistic truths ahead! (read if you are brave enough).
+Trigger warning: Harsh realistic truths ahead! (read only if you are brave enough)

 In a startup, you don’t get to pick and choose which aspects of entrepreneurship you’d like to dive into.
 Either take it all with a pinch of salt or take a different route.